Supporting full-time ministries

 God chooses leaders

-The Book of Numbers in the Old Testament gets its name from the two censuses that were taken of God's people during their wanderings in the wilderness.
+The book of Numbers in the Old Testament gets its name from two censuses that were taken of God's people during their wanderings in the wilderness.
 The first was taken thirteen months after they left Egypt (Num 1:146) and the second was taken thirty-eight years later, just before they entered the promised land (Num 26:165).

 The intervening chapters describe their journey and their grumblings and rebellion against God.
 One such instance is recorded in Num 17, where the people challenged Aaron's appointment as high priest.

 God said that the staff belonging to the man he had chosen would sprout.
-When Moses entered the tent the next day Aaron's staff had not only sprouted, but had budded, blossomed and produced almondsmiraculous proof that God had chosen Aaron.
+When Moses entered the tent the next day Aaron's staff had not only sprouted, but had budded, blossomed and produced almondsemphatic proof that God had chosen Aaron.

 The Bible says that all Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness (2Ti 3:16), so what can we learn from this event in Israel's history?
-It shows that God chooses the leaders of his people.
+It shows us that God chooses the leaders of his people.

 Full-time for God